anicolson/SPN-ASI/README.md

 -----
 **TIMIT corpus for clean speech:**

 The clean speech of the speakers included in the TIMIT corpus are used to train the ASI system.
-The path to the TIMIT corpus is set in [`config.sh`]().
+The path to the TIMIT corpus is set in [`config.sh`](https://github.com/anicolson/SPN-ASI/blob/master/config.sh).
+If there is an issue with SPHERE .wav files, please use the following [script](https://github.com/anicolson/SPN-ASI/blob/master/spn_asi/sphere2wav.m).

 **Noisy speech and *a priori* SNR estimates:**

 The noisy speech and *a priori* SNR estimates used for testing the ASI system. **The noisy speech and *a priori* SNR estimates can be obtained from: [http://dx.doi.org/10.21227/nbec-q510](http://dx.doi.org/10.21227/nbec-q510).** Please see the [Deep Xi](https://github.com/anicolson/DeepXi) repository if you require outputs from an *a priori* SNR estimator.
-The paths to the noisy speech and *a priori* SNR estimates are set in [`config.sh`]().
+The paths to the noisy speech and *a priori* SNR estimates are set in [`config.sh`](https://github.com/anicolson/SPN-ASI/blob/master/config.sh).

 How to use the ASI system
 -----